scrawfo6/qm_manual/docs/particleset.rst

 Specifying the Particle Set
 ===========================

-The blocks specify the particles in the QMC simulations: their types, attributes (mass, charge, valence), and positions.
+The ``particleset`` blocks specify the particles in the QMC simulations: their types, attributes (mass, charge, valence), and positions.

 Input Specification